-Our last blog post (Customer Trust: The Right Goal) focused on the importance and process of building customer trust, and it prompted one of our blog subscribers to pose an interesting question: How do we best handle situations where a longtime business relationship needs to be ended?
+Our last blog post (Customer Trust: The Right Goal) focused on the importance and process of building customer trust, and it prompted one of our blog subscribers to pose an interesting question: How do we best handle situations where longtime professional relationships need to be ended?
 Here are my thoughts.

 What you can control is how you interact and behave through the closure process.
 What you cannot control, nor are you accountable for, are the actions and attitudes of the person on the other side of the desk.